apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsEditsViewer.md

 2.  **xml**: XML format, as produced by xml processor, used if filename has `.xml` (case insensitive) extension

+Note: XML/Binary format input file is not allowed to be processed by the same type processor.

 The Offline Edits Viewer provides several output processors (unless stated otherwise the output of the processor can be converted back to original edits file):

 1.  **binary**: native binary format that Hadoop uses internally